Gowtham118/docs/docs/developers/merry/Merry.md

 ## Installation

 :::note
-Merry has support for arm64 and amd64 architectures.
+Merry supports arm64 and amd64 architectures.
 For Windows users, you are required to use Windows Subsystem for Linux (WSL) to run Merry.
 :::

 ### Prerequisites